 The advent of new technologies always changes the industrial scenario, but if the changes affect the way we travel they often have a revolutionary effect.

-The innovations of the coming years are not a trivial matter.
+The innovations of the next few years are not a trivial matter.
 They will change the way we fly, move and enjoy visiting a place, and will transform the experience of our future travels.

-Here are the top 5 technological trends that will change the future travel industry, waiting for structural revolutions like Hyperloop to transform it radically.
+Here are the 5 major technological trends that will change the future travel industry, waiting for structural revolutions like Hyperloop to radically transform it.

-One of the most promising changes in future travels will be the one brought by recognition technology.
-The mechanisms of this "realm" include facial recognition, fingerprint recognition, retinal or other biometric parameters.
-The ability to recognize a traveler automatically and activate a series of actions and services tailored exactly to his needs will increase transport safety, a crucial factor in recent years.
+One of the most promising changes in future travels will be that brought about by recognition technology.
+The mechanisms of this "realm" include facial recognition, fingerprint recognition, retinal recognition or other biometric parameters.
+The ability to automatically recognize a traveler and activate a series of actions and services tailored exactly to his needs will increase transport safety, a crucial factor in recent years.
 Passenger retention will also continue at the same pace: companies will be able to develop automatic rewards and rewards for frequent travelers.
 Other positive effects will be the acceleration of check-in and waiting times.

 Recognition technology will be a valuable companion for travelers, especially frequent ones.

 The era of virtual reality it will also have an impact on travel: imagine a service that allows you to "test" the various options of a hotel room or an on-board service even before booking.
 Travelers will be able to search a hotel on the other side of the world and assess whether the game is worth the candle before discovering after a long journey that expectations do not correspond to reality.
 The accommodation facilities that offer such a service will have enormous advantages over the competition.